-There's no disco carriage on the Corail Lunea trains like there was on the Rail Europe Snow Train, but you've got a nice ambience as everyone is excited that they are going to wake up in the mountains the next morning.
+There's no disco carriage on the Corail Lunea trains like the old Rail Europe Snow Train, but you've got a nice ambience as everyone is excited that they're going to wake up in the mountains the next morning.

 We made a two-minute film of our journey by Eurostar and Corail Lunea to the Portes du Soleil.

 As you'll see, travelling this way gave us extra time on the slopes, and we got a decent night's sleep on the Corail Lunea.